The Ultimate Fighter: Brazil 3: Background

 The event was the third held in São Paulo following UFC Brazil in 1998 and UFC on FX: Belfort vs. Bisping in 2013.

 The event was expected to be headlined by a light heavyweight bout between the coaches of The Ultimate Fighter: Brazil 3 Chael Sonnen and Wanderlei Silva.
 The fight was originally scheduled for UFC 173 but later shifted to this card.
 However, the fight was transferred to July 5, 2014 at UFC 175.

 A heavyweight bout between Junior dos Santos and Stipe Miocic was also shifted from UFC 173 to headline this card.
 On May 5, 2014 Dos Santos pulled out of the fight, citing a hand injury and was replaced by Fábio Maldonado.

 Mike Pierce was expected to face Demian Maia.
 However, Pierce had to pull out of the fight due to a broken hand.
 Maia instead faced UFC newcomer Alexander Yakovlev.

 Wilson Reis was briefly linked to a bout with Pedro Munhoz at the event.
 However, Reis was replaced by promotional newcomer Matt Hobar.

 Diego Brandão was expected to face Brian Ortega to make his promotional debut.
 However, Brandão pulled out of the bout in the days leading up to the event citing an injury.
 Due to the late nature of the change, officials did not try to find a replacement and Ortega was pulled from the card despite being uninjured.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: